signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 }
 ```
 Note that even if `record struct` and value tuples are equivalent at this level, they are different.
 There
-are no field aliases `Item1`, `Item2`,... available in record struct, only the property names matter.
+are no field aliases `Item1`, `Item2`,... available in record struct, only the property names matter (this is
+somehow the reverse as how the Value Tuples work).
-Record struct can implement methods and mix the standard syntax property declaration with the positional parameters.
+Record struct can implement methods and mix the standard syntax property declaration with the positional parameters:
+this should be avoided as much as possible and a check may be implemented for this potentially "deviant" structures.

 A word about the `record class`: it is useless for us here since it is a reference type and immutable by default.
 To have it mutable, the standard syntax must be used: there is no real difference between defining a `IPoco` and
-a `record class` (and also no difference in the final implementation, it's a class with its backing field):
+a `record class` (and also no difference in the final implementation: it's a class with its backing field):
 ```csharp
 public interface IPerson : IPoco
 {